What's the difference between UX and UI?

 In parallel, the UI designer will take ownership of the product’s creative direction and work closely with any branding guidelines and assets provided.
 UI designers are tasked with bringing the brand values to life and expressing them in a way that supports the overall user experience.
 UI designers turn wireframes into detailed visual design mockups and prototypes that show how a page will look, feel, and behave.
 Good UI must be as purposeful and accessible as it is visually appealing, which is where it dovetails with UX design in particular.
 No amount of beautiful UI design can fix poor UX.

 UI designers are also a bridge to the development team as they are responsible for the delivery of the final design assets, specifications, and accessibility standards needed for front-end coders.
 UX also plays a key role here in ensuring the usability of the end-user experience and leading user testing efforts to gather feedback.

-Why understanding the difference between UX and UI matters
+Why the difference between UX and UI matters

-For founders and product owners, understanding the difference between UX and UI can put you in a better place to make decisions about where, when, and what kind of help you might need to bring your idea to life.
+For founders and product owners, understanding the difference between UX design and UI design can put you in a better place to make decisions about where, when, and what kind of help you might need to bring your idea to life - or even what UX design software you want to use for your next project.
 It might also help you identify gaps in your own skillset so you can focus on building it up.